Introduction -when can I take dividends from my company?

 Please note, however, that the allowance falls inside the income level taxpayers are taxable on under basic rate tax.
 In 2022/23, this is on gross annual income up to £50,270.

-When considering what tax you pay on your dividend income, the amount you will pay depends on your other taxable income in the same tax year.
+When considering what tax you pay on your company disbursements, the amount you will pay depends on your other taxable income in the same tax year.
+Please note income tax and national insurance contributions are payable on salaries while only tax is payable on disbursement income.

 The rates of tax that apply in 2022/23 are: